wolvinemore/Miniproject2-KadinHeacock/README.md

 This project's purpose is to demonstrate the ability to pull external data and create 2D data as a dataframe using python.
 This data is especially handy when looking at the global economic impact on food prices. gicing indicators of what country's are having food shortages.

 Go to https://www.kaggle.com/datasets/anshtanwar/monthly-food-price-estimates/data to see original data source.
+This data was gathered by Ansh Tanwar on kaggle.com

 ## Getting Started